MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers/devenv-onafterlookup-trigger.md

 # OnAfterLookup Trigger

 Runs after a field in a lookup has been selected and the lookup is closed.
-This trigger is only called in when `TableRelation` is set.
+This trigger is only called when a `TableRelation` is defined.

 ## Applies to